 Balut: The Daredevil’s Snack

-Balut is one of the most daring well known Filipino foods.
-This fertilized duck egg with a partially developed embryo might seem intimidating, but its savory broth and tender texture make it a unique experience for the adventurous eater.
+Balut is one of the most unique well known Filipino foods.
+It is a fertilized duck egg that contains a partially developed embryo, boiled and eaten directly from the shell.

 Isaw and Kwek-Kwek: Crowd Favorites